 March 2018: Cliff erosion has resulted in two small diversions at Hallsands and Torcross and as part of the rebuilding of the A379 at Slapton the Coast Path will be moved onto the seaward side of the road.

-June 2019: A short section of the South West Coast Path National Trail has been temporarily closed at Dawlish.
-This is due to works being carried out by Network Rail.
-A diversion is in place following the adjacent road.
+Jan 2020: Devon County Council has temporarily closed a short section of the South West Coast Path National Trail at Dawlish between Monday 13 January and Friday 17 January.
+This is to enable maintenance works to be safely carried out by Network Rail.
+A diversion is in place.

 Aug 2019: A short section of the South West Coast Path National Trail has been temporarily closed at Sidmouth.
 This is due to planned works being carried out by Devon County Council to replace Alma Bridge across the Sid.
 A diversion is in place following adjacent roads and an alternative upstream footbridge (Riverside Road – Mill Street – Milford Road – Beatlands Road).

 Update April 2016: Following a landslip the Coast Path has been diverted at the western end of the Undercliff National Nature Reserve.
 The new route is a similar length to the old route.

 July 2015: Recent coastal defence works on the east side of Lyme Regis has enabled the Coast Path to moved onto a more attractive route.
 The route is fully sign-posted so is easy and straightforward to follow.

 October 2018: Dorset County Council has temporarily closed a short section of the Coast Path at Ferrybridge due to cliff erosion.
 An alternative route is in place.